Movement in and out of Cells

 - 2.

-What happens to the turgor pressure of a plant cell when it is placed in a solution with a much higher water potential than the cell sap?
+What is the result of a plant cell being placed in a solution with an extremely low water potential?

 - 3.